tt6746690/Courses/CSC369/lecture/w2/README.md

                 + if `lock == 0` (no process in critical region atm), then process sets it to 1 and enters critical section
                 + if `lock == 1`, then process waits until it beomes 0
         + discussion
-            + cannot avoid race condition, suppose one process reads `lock` and see its 0, enters critical section and sets `lock` to 1, another process is scheduled, runs, sets `lock` to 1, the processes will be in critical section at the same time
+            + cannot avoid race condition, suppose one process reads `lock` and see its 0, stores it in a local variable, context switch another process reads `lock` and see its 0, enters critical section and sets `lock` to 1, the first process is scheduled, checks local variable storing `lock` is 0, enters critical section and sets `lock` to 1.
+Both processes will be in critical section at the same time
     + _strict alteration_ (_spin lock_)
         + description
             + ![](2017-06-02-17-38-49.png)